 ./sacli --key "vpn.server.routing.snat_source.0" --value "eth0:4" ConfigPut ./sacli start

-Multiple rules can be specified for multiple interfaces, for example:
+You can specify multiple rules for multiple interfaces, for example:

 Settings related to iptables

-The Access Server makes heavy use of Linux iptables to enable NAT functionality and enforce VPN-level access control rules, however it also tries to play well with other applications that use iptables by maintaining its own chains and making minimal additions to standard chains such as INPUT, OUTPUT, and FORWARD.
-By default, the Access Server prepends to standard chains, and this remains the default.
-Prepending means it tries to come first in an existing list of iptables settings, to ensure Access Server works properly.
-However by using the following config key, this behavior can be changed to append, to make it easier to develop custom rules which take priority over Access Server-generated rules.
+Access Server heavily uses Linux iptables to enable NAT functionality and enforce VPN-level access control rules.
+However, it also tries to play well with other applications that use iptables by maintaining its own chains and making minimal additions to standard chains such as INPUT, OUTPUT, and FORWARD.
+By default, Access Server prepends to standard chains, which remains the default.
+Prepending means it tries to come first in an existing list of iptables settings to ensure Access Server works properly.
+However, you can change this behavior to append instead of prepend using the following config key.
+This can make it easier to develop custom rules which take priority over Access Server-generated rules.